-The FABRIKA science and technology park hosted a roundtable titled ‘Intellectual systems in Russia: Prospects and applications’.
-The roundtable brought together experts in different fields to discuss the possibilities and prospects for robotics.
+The FABRIKA Science and Technology Park has hosted a round table ‘Intellectual systems in Russia: Prospects and Applications’.
+The round table brought together experts in different fields to discuss possibilities and prospects of the development of robotics.

 Albert Efimov, Head of the Skolkovo Robotics Centre, emphasised that breakthroughs in science and technology would be impossible without encouraging school and university students to select an academic path.
 "Motivation is key", he said.